-In North America, we no longer have to rely on foreign agencies in our search for trained or experienced Household and/or Estate Managers.
+In North America, we no longer have to rely on foreign agencies in our search for trained or experienced Household and Estate Managers.
 We can find them right here!
 They may be trained in Britain, but now many are being trained right here in Toronto, Canada.

 What They Do

-Household Managers or Estate Managers usually head up a team of domestic employees and vendors.
+Household Managers and Estate Managers usually head up a team of domestic employees and vendors.
 So their services are necessary for families who live in large homes, multiple residences and have heavy business or social obligations.
 Their duties include:

 A manager will also be responsible for: